 Otherwise known as the FD+ORS.
-Beta-tested on the lil’ monkey, now polished to near-perfection with the peanut.
+Beta-tested on child 1, now polished to near-perfection with the peanut.
 [Caveat: this FD+ORS is applicable during the series of weeks/months between when the kiddle starts to eat spoon-delivered solids, and when said kiddle can reasonably direct spoon to food, then to face.
 Their face.]

 First, to the setting.
 Note, in the image above right, that the child is parked at table in a portable baby chair designed for use in restaurants.
 Floor space is at a premium in a domicile such as ours, in which the kitchen, dining, and living areas all share a room of fairly modest proportions.
 Dual purpose objects are a must.